aakaash06/Exploratory-Data-Analysis-on-Terrorism/README.md

 ### Files Included

-- `original_data.csv`: The original dataset used for the analysis.
+-  The original dataset used for the analysis.
+Access it from this link : https://drive.google.com/file/d/1luTU7xBvI7QAGPbQMxEHcgKUi9d6UeP_/view
-- `preprocessed_data.xlsx`: The dataset after preprocessing steps were applied.
+-  The dataset after preprocessing steps were applied.
+Access it from this link: https://docs.google.com/spreadsheets/d/1mtjzdu0-x6zb716YLHpYFD9-Wuc0BdBu/edit?usp=drive_link&ouid=106365571194972149858&rtpof=true&sd=true
 - 'EDA on terrorism.pbix': The Power BI report of this project
 - 'EDA on terrorism.pdf': The PDF format of the report